e0397123/dstc10_metric_track/README.md

     * [dialogue quality]: list of scores provided by annotators }

-## How will we rank all the metrics in the leaderboard?
+## How will we rank all the submitted metrics in the leaderboard?

 During development phase